umijs/tnf/README.md

 - `tnf generate/g <type> <name>`: Generate a new page (or component and other types in the future).
 - `tnf preview`: Preview the product after building the project.
 - `tnf sync --mode=<mode>`: Sync the project to the temporary directory.
+- `tnf version`: Print the version of tnf.

 ## API